+From the architect.
 The site, located west of the city center in a former kitchen gardens area, was occupied by a small house built at the beginning of the century along the street, and by scattered shacks along the perimeter walls.
 These walls, two meters high, create an enclosure that protects the site from any outside views.

 The existing building and its extension, built along the party wall, are assembled to form an L-shape.
 At the center sit the common spaces, and clustered around them the private cells for all the family members : children, guests and few facilities along the street, and an isolated room and its bathroom at the other end of the garden in enfilade with the space of the living room.

 The extension, orientated full south and extending to the garden through a concrete terrace, connects itself to an angle of the existing house and widens at its center to create a larger inner space.

-The existing building offers a room per floor, linked by a staircase along the north façade.
+The existing building offers a room per floor, linked by a staircase along the north facade.
 The window frames, flush with the outer face of the stone walls, create large alcoves lined in pine plywood.

 Structure, waterproof membrane, façade elements have been chosen among the cheapest, in order to allow a relative luxury in the choice of finishings and equipments (plywood linings, kitchen and bathroom equipments, motorized sunscreens…).

 The extension structure is a post and beam metallic system, structurally independent from the existing walls, that support steel roofing modules and high density insulation panels, onto which is fixed a single ply waterproofing membrane.

 At the back of the garden, the bathtub hut is covered by a black bitumen membrane.
 Its wide window is operated by gas jacks, that allow a complete opening, and transforms this small room in a resting place of pleasure.